DIARY-Top Economic Events to Aug 23 | Business

 U.S. Federal Reserve Today in Washington ------------------------------------------------------------- This Diary is filed daily. ** Indicates new events -------------------------------------------------------------

-FRIDAY, JULY 1 BERLIN - German Finance Minister Lindner gives press conference on 2023 budget and financial plan up to 2026 - 1145 GMT.
-MADRID - Bank of Spain´s governor Pablo Hernández de Cos speaks at the graduation ceremony of the Monetary and Financial Studies Center, CEMFI - 1700 GMT SATURDAY, JULY 2 KONIGSWINTER, Germany - Participation by ECB board member Isabel Schnabel in the second discussion round: "World economy and world trade, business cycle and monetary policy - and the Russia-Ukraine war - where is the economy headed?" at Petersberger Sommerdialog in Königswinter, Germany – 1315 GMT.
+SATURDAY, JULY 2 ** BERLIN - German economy minister Robert Habeck speaks at ZEIT 2022 event - 1530 GMT.
+KONIGSWINTER, Germany - Participation by ECB board member Isabel Schnabel in the second discussion round: "World economy and world trade, business cycle and monetary policy - and the Russia-Ukraine war - where is the economy headed?" at Petersberger Sommerdialog in Königswinter, Germany – 1315 GMT.

-MONDAY, JULY 4 ** STOCKHOLM - Riksbank Deputy Governor Anna Breman participates in a seminar on, among other things, the role of riksbankthe Riksbank and the business community in total defense - 1100 GMT. ** STOCKHOLM - Riksbank Deputy Governor Anna Breman participates in a seminar on the economic situation - 1330 GMT. ** STOCKHOLM - Riksbank Deputy Governor Anna Breman participates in a seminar on, among other things, the economic situation - 0630 GMT. ** STOCKHOLM - Riksbank Deputy Governor Anna Breman participates in a conversation about the economic situation together with journalist Lennart Ekdal - 1200 GMT.
-TUESDAY, JULY 5
+MONDAY, JULY 4 ** FRANKFURT - Keynote speech by ECB vice president Luis de Guindos at the Frankfurt Euro Finance Summit organised by dfv Euro Finance Group GmbH in Frankfurt, Germany - 1500 GMT. ** FRANKFURT - Panel participation by ECB Board member Frank Elderson at the ECB Civil Society Seminar "Climate change and monetary policy: how far have we come?" - 1430 GMT.
+STOCKHOLM - Riksbank Deputy Governor Anna Breman participates in a seminar on, among other things, the role of riksbankthe Riksbank and the business community in total defense - 1100 GMT.
+STOCKHOLM - Riksbank Deputy Governor Anna Breman participates in a seminar on the economic situation - 1330 GMT.
+STOCKHOLM - Riksbank Deputy Governor Anna Breman participates in a seminar on, among other things, the economic situation - 0630 GMT.
+STOCKHOLM - Riksbank Deputy Governor Anna Breman participates in a conversation about the economic situation together with journalist Lennart Ekdal - 1200 GMT.

+FRIDAY, JULY 8 ** AGUADILLA, PUERTO RICO - Federal Reserve Bank of New York President John Williams participates in roundtable discussion with Aerospace Industry representatives organized by the University of Puerto Rico, Aguadilla - 1230 GMT. ** LONDON - Speech given by Bank of England's Deputy Governor for Prudential Regulation and Chief Executive Officer of the Prudential Regulation Authority, Sam Woods at the Bank of England 'Solvency II: Striking the balance' insurance speech – 0600 GMT.

-FRIDAY, JULY 8 MAYAGUEZ, PUERTO RICO - Federal Reserve Bank of New York President John Williams speaks on and participates in discussion on monetary policy, the U.S. and Puerto Rico economic outlooks and economic trends before event hosted by the University of Puerto Rico, Mayagüez Campus, in Mayagüez, Puerto Rico. - 1500 GMT
+** FRANCE - Participation by ECB Board member Christine Lagarde in opening session "Que risque le monde?" at Les Rencontres Economiques d'Aix-en-Provence 2022 in Aix-en-Provence, France - 1155 GMT.
+MAYAGUEZ, PUERTO RICO - Federal Reserve Bank of New York President John Williams speaks on and participates in discussion on monetary policy, the U.S. and Puerto Rico economic outlooks and economic trends before event hosted by the University of Puerto Rico, Mayagüez Campus, in Mayagüez, Puerto Rico. - 1500 GMT SATURDAY, JULY 9

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)